Bacon Macaroni Salad with Charred Scallions

 Then toss in your cooked and rinsed macaroni.
 Each piece should be lightly coated.

-Then stir in your chopped bacon and scallions.
+Then stir in your chopped crispy bacon and scallions in a large bowl.

-Taste the salad and season it with salt and pepper.
+Taste the bacon macaroni salad and season it with salt and pepper.
 It shouldn’t need much extra seasoning, but maybe a small pinch of both.

 Enjoy a few park days this spring, everybody!

 There are so many substitutions to make beyond just using different noodles.
 Here are a few ideas!

 - Boost the vegetables in the macaroni salad with celery, diced tomato, crunchy broccoli, or even diced pickles!

 - Make a creamy dressing by adding a bit more mayo and adding some Greek yogurt to the dressing.

 - Instead of bacon, use a rotisserie chicken for an easy protein boost to the salad.